Oldřich Rulc

-Oldřich Rulc (28 March 1911 – 4 April 1969) was a Czechoslovakian international football player.
+Oldřich Rulc (28 March 1911 – 4 April 1969) was a Czech footballer who played as a forward.
+He played for the Czechoslovakia national football team.

 Career

 Rulc played club football for Sparta Prague and SK Židenice (currently FC Zbrojovka Brno).
 He also made 17 appearances and scored two goals for the Czechoslovakia national football team, including an appearance at the 1938 FIFA World Cup finals.